Pulsar package API¶

 Run model.fit() with a transient rich progress bar.

 The bar disappears on completion, keeping notebook output clean.
-Uses the model’s progress_callback mechanism — zero overhead on Rust stages.
+Uses the model’s progress_callback mechanism, including Python-side batch updates around heavy Rust stages.

 - Parameters: